 Contact Steven L. Rosenhaus at srosenhaus@earthlink.net

-Dr. Rosenhaus serves as Adjunct Assistant Professor of Composition at New York University (NYU).
+Dr. Rosenhaus served as Professor of Composition at New York University (NYU) for over 30 years.
 He holds a Ph.D. from NYU, as well as M.A. and B.A. degrees from Queens College, C.U.N.Y.; his composition mentors included George Perle, and Hugo Weisgall.
-In 2015 Dr. Rosenhaus became Associate Conductor of the Jackson Heights Orchestra, and he has conducted a wide variety of service, professional, amateur, and educational instrumental and choral groups, including the U.S. Naval Academy Band, the 108th Army Reserve Band, the United Choral Society (2001-2002) and, in 1998, the New York premiere of Sussex Celebration for orchestra on the main stage at Carnegie Hall.
-He currently has over 200 original works and arrangements in print with Excelcia Music, Northeastern Music Publications, LudwigMasters/E.F.
+Dr. Rosenhaus has conducted a wide variety of service, professional, amateur, and educational instrumental and choral groups, including the U.S. Naval Academy Band, the U.S. Naval Forces Europe Band, the 108th Army Reserve Band, the United Choral Society as well as educational and community ensembles across the United States.
+He currently has over 250 original works and arrangements in print with Excelcia Music, Northeastern Music Publications, LudwigMasters/E.F.
 Kalmus, Grand Mesa Publications, Print Music Source, Music-Print Productions, and others; recordings of his works can be found on the Capstone, Musical Tapestries, Richardson, and MPP labels.

 Steven L. Rosenhaus composes for: